ToeFungi/zipster/README.md

 ## Usage

-You can create a ZIP file containing a single file or multiple files, set a password or not and configure how you want the ZIP to be created.
+There are various ways in which you can create your ZIP file and even more options on how you want it configured.
+You can set a password or not, compress or not, specify patterns to match for zipping files, etc.

+Here are some examples of how to use the functionality provided by this package:

 #### .fromPath(path: string, options: Options)

-Create ZIP file containing a single file
+Create an unprotected ZIP file containing a single specified file

 ```typescript
 const path = '/some/path/to/my/file.txt'